 Because there is still academic/clinical debate about the terminology/classification of PDA, recognition of PDA is currently inconsistent.
 Identifying PDA can also be tricky because it may present in ways that may be different to the way many people, including clinicians, currently think of autism and there are overlaps in presenting characteristics between a PDA profile of autism and other conditions.

-When assessing and diagnosing, clinicians can add appropriate descriptive terms to an ASD diagnosis.
+When assessing and diagnosing, clinicians can add appropriate descriptive terms to an autism diagnosis.
 Supplementary terminology such as a ‘PDA profile’ or ‘characterised by extreme demand avoidance’ are widely used.
 This type of signposting is important as it highlights the need for the use of helpful approaches by professionals and families.

-Clinicians can use their own clinical judgement to describe an individual child’s presentation of ASD and remain within the guidelines of the diagnostic manuals.
+Clinicians can use their own clinical judgement to describe an individual child’s presentation of autism and remain within the guidelines of the diagnostic manuals.
 The National Autistic Society has produced useful information that describes autism profiles and diagnostic criteria in more detail.